Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Model and Exact Computation of Posteriori Probabilities

 We adopt a MAP framework for detection.
 Let ${\mathbf P}[s | {\cal X_*}(t)]$ denote the posteriori probability that symbol $s$ has been sent given the history ${\cal X_*}(t)$.
 Since we assume the transmitter uses only 2 symbols, the demodulation decision can be made from using the log-probability ratio $L(t)$:

 If the demodulation decision is to be done at time $t$, then the demodulator decides that Symbol 1 has been sent if $L(t)$ is greater than a pre-defined threshold.
-By using the method in \cite{Awan:2017fm}, we show in Appendix \ref{app:sol:log_post_prob} that the evolution of the log- probability ratio $L(t)$ obeys the following ODE:
+By using the method in \cite{Awan:2017fm}, we show in \ifarxiv Appendix \ref{app:sol:log_post_prob} \else \cite[Appendix A]{Chou:arxiv_pdp} \fi that the evolution of the log-probability ratio $L(t)$ obeys the following ODE:

 where $[w]_+ = \max (w,0)$.
 The quantity $J_s(t) = {\rm E}[\{XK\}(t) | s, {\cal X}_*(t)]$ is the posteriori mean of the number of \cee{XK} molecules at time $t$ given the history ${\cal X}_*(t)$ and the assumption that the transmitter has sent Symbol $s$.
 We can determine $J_s(t)$ by solving an optimal Bayesian filtering problem \cite{Sarkka}.
 We assume that the two transmission symbols are equally likely so $L(0) = 0$.